CRAFTY-ABM/CRAFTY_Template/Readme.md

 The default configuration should work as is and simulates a single region via Region.xml.
 In case you like to use several regions (4 per default) change World_XML.xml to World_CSV.xml in the file data/xml/Scenario.xml.

+## Test Run

+Right click the file './config/launcher/Crafty Template CoBRA.launch' and choose 'Run as...' > <First entry>
+Note: you need to substitute the project name first (see above)!

 ## ReleaseToLinuxCluster